ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 1. Your **local home network** is everything up to your router/modem.
 So this includes cabled (Ethernet) connections and wireless (WiFi).

 2. Your **home network connection**, (hopefully) coax or fiber from your router/modem to the nearest connection hub of your ISP in your street.
 Your modem/router receives a public IPv4 (and possibly IPv6) address and places your local home network behind a NAT.
-So in theory, none of your home devices should be available on the iternet, while they can speak to it.
+So in theory, none of your home devices should be available on the internet, while they can speak to it.
 They often use *uPnP* (*Universal Plug & Play) to punch holes and setup *Port Forwards* on your modem/router.

 3. The **ISP** which (in this case) is a *Tier 2 Provider* that runs from the local connection hub over fiber to the ISP edge router.